adielBm/math-archive/Calculus/Subset of Reals.md

 	- (3.10) $\sup{(A+B)}=\sup{A}+\sup{B}$

-> *Least-upper-bound property* (3.6) is follow from the completeness axiom. but the opposite is also true. #todo 🔴🔴 see q3.14
+> *Least-upper-bound property* (3.6) is follow from the completeness axiom. but the opposite is also true. see q3.14

 ### Infimum (greatest lower bound)